avizyt/SQL-using-AzureDataStudio/README.md

         - for SSMS use Microsoft Site https://docs.microsoft.com/en-in/sql/azure-data-studio/tutorial-sql-editor?view=sql-server-ver15.

-- Files of the T-SQL folder contains mainly fundamental sql query on the Database : Adventureworks 2019
+- Files of the T-SQL folder contains mainly fundamental sql query on the Database : Adventureworks 2019 or AdventureWorks 2012
     - To download AdventureWorks 2019 go to the site https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms
     - Download OLTP version of 2019 Backup file.
     - Then follow the below written instruction to Restore the DATABASE easily